 Feedback plays a central role in the learning process - it reminds students of their strengths and weaknesses, provides them with the motivation to improve and gives them room for reflection, right?
 Well, not always.
 It's very easy for us teachers to fall into the trap of seeing feedback as a means of isolating and highlighting students' weaknesses.
 Sometimes we do so because we wholeheartedly believe that by drawing students attention to areas they struggle with they can identify their mistakes more easily and therefore work towards correcting them.

-When I first started teaching I was under the fairy-tale like impression that if I did my best I would magically make all my students love English and couldn't imagine why anyone would start learning this fascinating language without wanting to.
 In other words, I was projecting my own feelings onto my students' reality.
 Until the day I was told I would have to teach the class of "The Misfits".

 Uttering this innocuous-looking sentence is all it takes to turn a class of highly active and enthusiastic students to a group of yawning, mind-wandering kids.There are very few students who get super excited when grammar-teaching time comes along and even fewer who see any reason in doing grammar at all.
 Grammar is often associated with lists of rules, countless abstract examples and lots of written practice.
 I truly believe though that there are some very easy and practical steps we can all take to make the presentation and practice of grammar more tangible and fun!